UnrealByteGames/Trello-For-Unity/README.md

 # Release information

-The Unity Trello Integration is still under development, the estimated release is in **January 2018.**
+Trello For Unity is still under development, the estimated release is in **January 2018.**

 **IMPORTANT INFORMATION**
-**The expected release price is $7 dollars.
+**The expected release price is $7 dollars. //
 Some of the updates will increase the price.
 Upgrades from a previous version of purchased asset will be free, so it's advisable to buy it as soon as possible.**